 When you sequentially build several tracks for one unit, a different color is used for each of them (taken in order from the palette).

 If this option is enabled, the track color changes depending on the speed.
-To set the values for the speed ranges and indicate their colors, click on the Add range button (), choose the track color and click OK.
+To set the values for the speed ranges and indicate their colors, click on the Add range icon (), choose the track color and click OK.
 The color for every rage is set individually.
 You should pay attention to some peculiarities described below.

 No value in the first field corresponds to -∞, in the second corresponds to +∞.